Jan Fuller

 Audrey Budington

-Audrey Budington (fiddle/violin, string and folk ensembles) – A Music School alumna, Audrey Budington received a B.M. magna cum laude from Berklee College of Music in Boston where she was awarded a scholarship and studied extensively with the likes of Darol Anger, Maeve Gilchrist, and Eugene Friesen.
-Audrey has amassed a performance resume like no other.
+Audrey Budington (fiddle/violin, string and folk ensembles) – A CCMS alumna, Audrey Budington received a B.M. magna cum laude from Berklee College of Music in Boston where she was awarded a scholarship and studied extensively with the likes of Darol Anger, Maeve Gilchrist, and Eugene Friesen.
 She was selected by Grammy award-winning arranger and record producer Rob Lewis to play in a house band for the TV show pilot Legendary.
 She has shared the stage with such luminaries as Rosanne Cash and Esperanza Spalding, opened for Black Violin, and was a guest artist for Darlingside.
-Audrey holds a certificate in Suzuki Book One and enjoys teaching beginner violin as well as New England, Irish, and Scottish fiddle styles
+In 2023, in collaboration with Grammy award-winning producer Ryan West, Audrey released her all-original debut EP ‘4AM’ under the stage name ‘AVDREY.’
+She also solidified her presence as a core member of